jeb2239/CINQ/docs/tutorial.md

 ```

-First we construct an `std::array` object.
+In this example, we construct an `std::array` object.
 This could be any sequence container such as an
 `std::vector` or `std::list`.

-First of all notice the initial call to `cinq::from()` this function serves as the entry point of
+First of all, notice the initial call to `cinq::from()` this function serves as the entry point of
 all CINQ queries.
 It constructs an `enumerable` object from the passed in sequence container.
 This
 enumerable is then returned and is passed as the implicit argument to `where()`.